SpadesX/aosprotocol/protocol080.md

 | y orientation | LE Float   | `0`     |         |
 | z orientation | LE Float   | `0`     |         |

-## Input Data
+## Input State Data
-Contains the key-states of a player, packed into a byte.
+Contains the key-states of a player, packed into a byte and XYZ vectors for orientation

 | Info        | Size     |
 | ----------- | -------- |